My key requirement for a file system layout is:

 zsh doesn't recognise as a valid command, then it will try to parse it as a file

-not also a command on your system, if it is just type foo/
+not also a command on your system, if it is just type foo/).
+It works for

 The CDPATH